preludeorg/libraries/javascript/sdk/README.md

 ## Quick start

-The following example registers an account and gets the manifest:
+The following example registers an account and gets the tests:

 ```typescript
 import * as Prelude from "@theprelude/sdk";